-3.2.2.1.3.
+3.2.2.3.
 Verification of Country

-ssia-HWCA SSIA will only accept country where the official records of the Government Agency are. e.g. C = SE
+ssia-HWCA SSIA will only accept country where the official records of the Government Agency are. e.g. C = SE ssia-HWCA SSIA SHALL confirm ownership of domain name or IP address listed in the Certificate by using at least one of the methods listed below.

-3.2.2.1.4.
+3.2.2.4.
 Validation of Domain Authorization or Control